 An August 2009 study from France found that DEET may have a toxic effect on the nervous systems of mammals as well as insects.
-This disturbing discovery calls into question the presumed safety of DEET, the world's most widely used insect repellent.
+This disturbing discovery calls into question the presumed safety of DEET, the world's most widely-used insect repellent.

 Both picaridin and DEET are believed to have negligible effects on the natural environment.
-One advantage these two chemical compounds have over some plant-based insect repellents is their effectiveness at repelling ticks, including those that carry Lyme disease.
+One advantage these two chemical compounds carry over some plant-based insect repellents is their effectiveness at repelling ticks, including those that carry Lyme disease.

 Biopesticide or Natural Insect Repellents

-Biopesticide or natural insect repellents (sometimes called "botanical" or "plant-based") have been proven to be as effective as those containing synthetic chemical compounds like DEET.
+Biopesticide or natural insect repellents (sometimes called "botanical" or "plant-based") have been proven to be as effective as those containing synthetic chemical compounds such as DEET.
 Remember, however, that "natural insect repellent" doesn't always mean safe, so you should use plant-based insect repellents as carefully as any other.
 Follow the instructions -- and your common sense -- when using any potentially harmful product, especially when children or pregnant women are involved.